stevealbertwong/stevealbertwong.github.io/_posts/2017-09-03-Marko Chain Monte Carlo.md

 def reject_sampling():
     """
-    1. draw sample from normal
+    1. draw one sample from normal distribution
-    2. use that sample to draw from real
+    2. use that sample to draw from real data approximation
     3. accept if acceptance > uniform
     """
     accepted_samples = []